 The key to implementing change in the field of economics lies in re-examining and reinventing economics education.
-Tim Thornton of Swinburne University has completed a doctorate on this subject and has published a great op-ed in The Age explaining the problem.
+Tim Thornton completed a doctorate at Swinburne University on this subject and published a great op-ed in The Age explaining the problem.

 There’s a lot of progress being made in terms of reconstructing economics including the growing field of ecological economics, the teaching of heterodox economics at some institutions and the publishing of numerous books highlighting the flaws of the neoclassical paradigm.
 However, most of this work is happening outside of economics departments in universities.

 Listen up, Scott Morrison.
 It’s time to bust the myth of the budget surplus by Warwick Smith in The Guardian.
 Posted February 14 2017.

 History suggests Australia could be left behind by the next industrial revolution by Warwick Smith and Mitchell Eddy in The Conversation.
 Posted on December 29 2016.

 Do we dare to question economic growth by Warwick Smith in The Guardian.
 Posted on October 13, 2014

 The perils of the last human – by Warwick Smith in New Philosopher magazine.
 Posted on August 4, 2014

 Snowpiercer, a film that makes you cheer against yourself – by Warwick Smith.
 Posted on August 11, 2014